Cecil Hotel (Los Angeles): History

+In 1987, the Cecil Hotel featured prominently in the recordings of U2's music video, Where The Streets Have No Name, with many of the building's historical features visible.

 In 2008, a portion of the hotel was refurbished after new owners took over from there.

 In 2011, part of the Cecil Hotel was rebranded as "Stay on Main", with separate reception areas during the day, but with shared facilities and its official website remained thececilhotel.com.

 In 2014, the hotel was sold to New York City hotelier Richard Born for $30 million, after which another New York-based firm, Simon Baron Development, acquired a 99-year ground lease on the property.
 In 2016, Matt Baron, president of Simon Baron, said he was committed to the preservation of architecturally or historically significant components of the building, such as the hotel's grand lobby, but his company planned to completely redevelop the interior and fix the "hodgepodge" work that had been done in more recent years.
 The hotel closed in 2017 for the renovation, but the work was suspended indefinitely when the COVID-19 pandemic hit.

 In February 2017, the Los Angeles City Council voted to deem the Cecil a Historic-Cultural Monument, because it is representative of an early 20th-century American hotel and because of the historic significance of its architect's body of work.

 On December 13, 2021, the Cecil Hotel reopened as an affordable housing complex operated by the Skid Row Housing Trust.
 The facility will provide affordable living accommodations for 600 low-income residents.

-In April of 2022, the historic Cecil Hotel room rate advertisement painted on its southern façade was illegally white-washed.
+In April 2022, the historic Cecil Hotel room rate advertisement painted on its southern façade was illegally white-washed.
 Although it is unclear whether the owners, the lessees, or the sub-lessees were responsible for the removal of the protected landmark's signage, it was likely removed to make way for a new mural or billboard.
 It was reported that artist Matthew Garcia was commissioned to paint a mural on the building.
 Additionally, an artist's rendering of billboards designed by Found Design for Simon Baron Development and organized by media developer Kevani, in which the project is entitled "The Frames," has been in circulation.
 Kevani's website indicates that the billboards are "coming soon."
 The original advertisement had been on the building since at least 1927.
 It originally read "HOTEL CECIL LOW MONTHLY WEEKLY RATES 700 ROOMS" with monthly later changed to daily.
 The remains of the first letters can still be seen and this is why the current word "daily" is aligned on the right side unlike the other rows.